 A very hearty hello to you all!
-As promised here is my list of tips for traveling.
+As promised here is my list of tips for travelling.

 1. A first aid kit

-It sounds very basic, and hardly a thing to take with you an a fabulous holiday, but it is unreal the amount of times I have found myself routing through my bag to try find a plaster.
+It sounds very basic, and hardly a thing to take with you on a fabulous holiday, but it is unreal the amount of times I have found myself rooting through my bag to try to find a plaster.
 Most of the time for blisters, at the backs of my ankles, from a day spent hiking!
 There are lots of miniature first aid kits available, or even making up your own one is very simple.
-Depending on where you are traveling, it might be an idea to add some Paracetamol and Rehydration Salts. you’ll find a lot of the time that if you don’t need them, often your friends and family traveling with you do!
-It’s always worth doing a bit of research into where your traveling to and seeing if there’s any medicine that might be useful to take with you.
+Depending on where you are travelling, it might be an idea to add some Paracetamol and Rehydration Salts. you’ll find a lot of the time that if you don’t need them, often your friends and family travelling with you do!
+It’s always worth doing a bit of research into where your travelling to and seeing if there’s any medicine that might be useful to take with you.
 In saying this you also don’t want to turn into a walking pharmacy, so only take the things you really feel will be essential.

 2. Travel adaptor

 This is a very useful thing to pack!
 There is nothing worse than arriving at your hotel, after spending an afternoon soaking up your new holiday location and taking pictures, to then realise your phone is nearly dead and your charger won’t fit the plug socket!
 Again it is a good to do a bit of research to see if you can find out what kind of plug sockets the country your visiting has – that way you’ll know which kind of adaptor to buy.
 It is best to get them before you reach the airport, as they can be expensive to buy last minute.